-Today's Proposal
+Today's Action

-- EPA proposes to approve the Clark County Serious Nonattainment Area Particulate Matter (PM-10) Plan as meeting the applicable requirements of the Clean Air Act. - As part of this action, we propose to approve a series of rules adopted by the Clark County Department of Air Quality Management (DAQM) that control fugitive dust sources, including disturbed vacant lots, construction sites, unpaved roads, paved roads and unpaved parking lots.
+- EPA approved the Clark County Serious Nonattainment Area Particulate Matter (PM-10) Plan as meeting the applicable requirements of the Clean Air Act. - As part of this action, we've approved a series of rules adopted by the Clark County Department of Air Quality Management (DAQM) that control fugitive dust sources, including disturbed vacant lots, construction sites, unpaved roads, paved roads and unpaved parking lots.
 These are the major control measures relied on in the PM-10 Plan to demonstrate attainment of the health-based standard.